louisenaud/docugami-challenge/report/problem_description.md

 the size of the clusters themselves.
 It takes values in R+, and values closer to 0 indicate a better partition.

-All of these scores tend to give better results for convex clusters.
+It is worth noting that all of these scores tend to give better results for convex clusters.